StevenBlack/vocab/vocabulary.md

 ### havelock
 A cloth covering for a cap which has a flap to protect the back of the neck from the sun—the kind of thing Lawrence of Arabia wore.
-Players on outdoor urban basketball courts wear havelocks today.

 ### hedonist
 A person addicted to things that give pleasure or happiness.
-A hedonist puts chocolate ice cream and hot fudge on a flourless chocolate cake, or spends class time sunbathing while attending the University of Miami.

 ### heeltap